kklingenberg/s3-event-bridge/README.md

 For each lambda invocation, the following steps happen in order:

+1. The events are batched into _execution groups_ and each group is evaluated with an execution criterion.
-1. The relevant input files are pulled from S3 and copied into a temporary folder.
+2. For each execution group that passes the corresponding criterion, the relevant input files are pulled from S3 and copied into a temporary folder.
 A signature snapshot of each file is taken.
-2. The handler program is invoked.
+3. For each group, the handler program is invoked.
 The temporary folder is passed to the handler program as an environment variable.
-3. After the handler program exits, another signature snapshot is taken from the files in the temporary folder.
+4. For each group, after the handler program exits, another signature snapshot is taken from the files in the temporary folder.
 Each signature difference from the one in step 2 causes the event bridge to upload the files to S3 (to the same bucket, or a new one).

 ## Configuration